EBay to sell S.Korean unit for about $3.6 bln to Shinsegae, Naver -media - Up News Info

 Article content

-SEOUL — EBay will sell its South Korean business to retailer Shinsegae Group and e-commerce firm Naver for about 4 trillion won ($3.6 billion), local newspapers reported on Wednesday.
+SEOUL — EBay will sell its South Korean business to retailer Shinsegae Group’s E-Mart Inc and web portal operator Naver for about 4 trillion won ($3.6 billion), local newspapers reported on Wednesday.

 EBay Korea is the country’s third-largest e-commerce firm with market share of about 12.8% in 2020, according to Euromonitor.
 It operates the platforms Gmarket, Auction and G9.